albin-johansson/abby/README.md

 ## Acknowledgements

-The implementation of the AABB tree was based on the AABB implementation in the Simple Voxel Engine project, which can be found [here](https://github.com/JamesRandall/SimpleVoxelEngine).
-It also uses the MIT license.
+The implementation of an AABB tree was based on two other AABB tree implementations: the [AABBCC](https://github.com/lohedges/aabbcc) library and the AABB tree in the [Simple Voxel Engine](https://github.com/JamesRandall/SimpleVoxelEngine) project.
+This library is an adaptation of those implementations.
+The AABBCC library uses the Zlib license and the Simple Voxel Engine project uses the MIT license.